laesetuc/minui-scummvm/README.md

 - Auto-detect games
 - Is it possible to map MinUI/NextUI shortcuts to ScummVM shortcuts?
 Perhaps quick save/quick load

+### Tips

+- pablodaniel : you can avoid music crackling if you set a fixed cpu speed in the nextui frontend menu, either powersave or normal
+- pablodaniel : emulator options > timing > framerate cap to 60 hz also seems to help with the crackling

 ## Acknowledgements

 - [MinUI](https://github.com/shauninman/MinUI) by Shaun Inman